dundeemath/MA22004labs/README.md

 ```
 devtools::install_github("dundeemath/MA22004labs")
 ```
 ### 3. Give permission to RStudio to install any required dependencies.
+You should not need to *update* any packages.

-The `MA22004labs` package includes a list of dependencies (packages that are used in one or more of the lab tutorials).
+The `MA22004labs` package includes a list of *dependencies* (these are packages that are used in one or more of the lab tutorials).
 RStudio will try to install these dependencies but will need to ask for your permission.
-Please give permission to install packages as required (you may update packages if you wish).
+Please give permission to *install* packages as required (you may update packages if you wish).
 RStudio will prompt you for permission in the console (either to enter a number "1"/"2"/"3" or "Yes") to proceed.

-### Special instructions
+### Special install instructions

+#### Windows (General)

+- Download and install **RTools** from CRAN: [https://cran.r-project.org/bin/windows/Rtools/](https://cran.r-project.org/bin/windows/Rtools/).
+RTools enables you to update certain packages when the newest version must be compiled from source.

+- Some folks have run into problems when updating packages.
+They were successfully able to install the lab by simply *NOT* updating any packages, i.e., when prompted to *update* packages select "3 None".

+- If you receive an error that complains about `rlang` or `00LOCK-rlang`, then something went wrong with a package update/install.
+Please follow these steps:
+1. First identify where your packages are installed to.
+This can be done by calling `packageStatus()` in the console.
+Some text will print; you are looking for a path that end in something like `.../R/4.0/library`.
+2. Quit RStudio and navigate to the path above.
+3. Manually delete `rlang` and any folder the begins with `00LOCK-rlang`.
+4. Restart RStudio and re-install `rlang` by calling `install.packages("rlang")` in the console.
+Choose to compile the newest version from source (this will require typing "yes" and you must have RTools installed).
+5. Return to trying to install the library package as normal.

 #### Windows 7

 - RStudio seems to require the **Microsoft Visual Studio Runtime** (`api-ms-crt-runtime-l1-1-0.dll`).
 This can be downloaded from Microsoft at [https://www.microsoft.com/en-in/download/details.aspx?id=48145](https://www.microsoft.com/en-in/download/details.aspx?id=48145) and you will be promted through an interactive install.

-- If the installation of `devtools` complains about missing package **RTools**, then download and install it from CRAN: [https://cran.r-project.org/bin/windows/Rtools/](https://cran.r-project.org/bin/windows/Rtools/)
+- If the installation of `devtools` complains about missing package **RTools**, then download and install it from CRAN: [https://cran.r-project.org/bin/windows/Rtools/](https://cran.r-project.org/bin/windows/Rtools/).

 - Update the RStudio configuration setting at  **Tools > Global Options > Packages** by unchecking the *Use secure download* box.